ua-data7/introllms/docs/education.md

-# University Education in the era of AI

-## How can you use AI in the classroom?
+# AI in the classroom

+Thinking about integrating ChatGPT and OpenAI into your coursework?

+There are already a large list of potentail uses for ChatGPT in higher education

+Read about [:simple-openai: OpenAI Educator Considerations](https://platform.openai.com/docs/chatgpt-education/educator-considerations-for-chatgpt){target=_blank}

 ChatGPT's `GPT-3.5-turbo` and `GPT-4` models can compose essays and pass advanced knowledge assessments [(OpenAI :simple-arxiv:)](https://doi.org/10.48550/arXiv.2303.08774){target=_blank}.
 Online education, a recent and lucrative innovation in academia, now faces challenges regarding effective remote student assessment [(Susnjak :simple-arxiv:)](https://doi.org/10.48550/arXiv.2212.09292){target=_blank}.